-A HUGE thank you to the following organizations who attended MUPPITS Volunteering Expo 2019:
+A HUGE thank you to the following organisations who attended MUPPITS Volunteering Expo Night 2021:

 We are a non-profit, university student-run organisation that offers free educational support to disadvantaged high school students in Melbourne, Victoria.
 Our main focus is on providing students from refugee, asylum seeker, recent migrant and low socioeconomic backgrounds with free tutoring.
-We also provide textbooks, calculators, stationery and other items to students in need.
+We run programs including Homework Clubs, In-School Tutoring, IndividualTutoring and Online Tutoring.

 Our vision: Our mission is to inspire and empower disadvantaged students to realise their potential through education, and for every person to have access to a quality education, regardless of background or circumstance.

 Positions open:Educational support for low SES high school students including tutors